vanheaven-ui/website-heat-map/README.md

 # website-heat-map
 This project was completed under the Microverse remote software development curriculum.
-The project specific requirements included creating a gray heatmap of the original website at [original] (https://www.smashingmagazine.com/).
+The project specific requirements included creating a gray heatmap of the original website at <a href="https://www.smashingmagazine.com/".
 We applied visual heirarchy principles and various typography from google fonts to provide a browsing guide.

 Here's the screenshot of the developed web page.
 ![Screenshot](./img/website-heatmap.png "Website heat map")